oyvindeh/ucss/README.md

 If you want to do more fancy stuff than visiting one URL/file at a time, you can specify a config file.

 A config file will let you visit several URLs/files in one go, as well as fetch CSS from several files.
-You can also perform login, and white list rules.
+You can also perform login, and white list rules that should be ignored.
 See the examples folder for an example config file.

-You can specify several config files, either one for each of your projects, or several for one project.
+You can specify several config files, either one for each of your projects, or several for one project, if needed.
 #### Logging in
 Login requires you to set up a config file.
 In the config file, you can specify your own login function: